shoh-dev/fcnui/README.md

 The `cli` package is a Dart-based CLI tool that streamlines the process of working with fcnui.
 It contains all the necessary commands to initialize a project, add new components, and manage dependencies efficiently.

-### com.shohdev.cli.examplefcnui_base
+### fcnui_base

-The `com.shohdev.cli.examplefcnui_base` package is the heart of fcnui.
+The `fcnui_base` package is the heart of fcnui.
 Written in Dart (Flutter), it provides developers with a comprehensive set of dependencies and default components.
 With this package, integrating stunning UI elements into your Flutter applications becomes seamless.

 ### registry

 The `registry` package is a Flutter application designed for testing fcnui components individually.
 This app serves as a visual playground where developers can explore and interact with each component in isolation.
-By including the `com.shohdev.cli.examplefcnui_base`, the registry ensures that components are thoroughly tested and ready for integration into real-world projects.
+By including the `fcnui_base`, the registry ensures that components are thoroughly tested and ready for integration into real-world projects.

 ### ui